Dec 14, 2010

 WILLIAM DAVID PENNELL: There was tires blowing high.

-WALTER RUTKOWSKI: The flames have grown to about three feet above the car's roof.
+WALTER RUTKOWSKI: ... the flames have grown to about three feet above the car's roof.

-LYNN LEVY: All right, so when you were coming out of your house, and you're looking at that car, what was going through your head?
+LYNN: All right, so when you were coming out of your house, and you're looking at that car, what was going through your head?

 WILLIAM DAVID PENNELL: Well, just trying to—try to help.
 I mean, I—I—I did what any normal person would do.
 I mean, you know, I just kept saying, "This is somebody's kids," you know what I mean?
-At the time, my daughter was like 16, and I'm saying to myself, "You know, if something, God forbid, whatever happened to her, that I would hope someone would be there to help."
+At the time, my daughter was, like, 16, and I'm saying to myself, "You know, if something, God forbid, whatever happened to her, that I would hope someone would be there to help."

-LYNN LEVY: Did you ever talk to your neighbors and ask them why they didn't come in there?
+LYNN: Did you ever talk to your neighbors and ask them why they didn't come in there?

-LYNN LEVY: How come?
+LYNN: How come?

 WILLIAM DAVID PENNELL: I don't know.
 I guess maybe I probably wouldn't like their answer.
 I don't know.
 I—I don't know why I've never asked them that.

-LYNN LEVY: What do you think is the difference between you and those other people who just sort of stood by?
+LYNN: What do you think is the difference between you and those other people who just sort of stood by?

 WILLIAM DAVID PENNELL: I—I couldn't answer that.
 I couldn't answer that.